The Ultimate 10 Days in Portugal Itinerary

 What to Do in the Douro Valley

-You’ll get a behind-the-scenes look at how the wine is made, and of course, taste a few glasses.
-If you’re up for a little extra adventure, you’ll want to take a boat cruise along the Douro River, where you’ll get a different perspective of the valley.
+You can also take a look at how the wine is made and, of course, sample a few glasses.
+And if you’re up for it, a boat cruise along the Douro River offers a different perspective of the valley.

-On the second day, you’ll want to visit the charming little town of Peso da Régua, that’s known as the heart of the Douro Valley.
-The town square is great for grabbing a coffee or having a relaxed lunch at one of the local cafés.
-And hey, if you’re feeling curious about the region’s wine-making history, don’t miss a stop at the Douro Museum.
+On the second day, head to Peso da Régua, the heart of the Douro Valley.
+The town square is a great place for a coffee or a relaxed lunch at one of the local cafés.
+And if you’re curious about the region’s wine-making history, you can check out the Douro Museum.

 Beautiful village of Carvoeiro in the Algarve, Portugal